Home

 Carnglaze Slate Caverns

-Carnglaze Slate CavernsThe Carnglaze Slate Caverns, which are well worth a visit, are located near the village of St. Neot and are set in six and a half acres of wooded hillside in the Loveny Valley.
+Carnglaze Slate CavernsThe Carnglaze Slate Caverns, which are well worth a visit, are located near the village of St. Neot and are set in six and a half acres of wooded hillside in the Loveny Valley on the southern edge of Bodmin Moor.

 The Carnglaze Slate Caverns were actively worked for slate quarrying and mining in the eighteenth and nineteenth centuries.
 Much of the slate, which is blue in colour, was used for roofing and flooring in buildings.
 The slate was transported by packhorse to quays on the River Fowey at St. Winnow, near Lostwithiel.
 Another route lead to the villages of Polperro and Looe.